LaustFaerch/cfar-object-detection/README.md

 # initialize detector setting
 init = {
-        'detector' : 'gamma', # use: 'gamma', 'lognorm', 'k', 'wishart', 'nis', 'idpolrad' 'method' : 'AND', # use: 'AND', 'OR'
-        'pfa' :  1e-15, # recommended range: 1e-21 - 1e-3
-        'enl' : 10.7, # use sensor ENL, 10.7 for Sentinel-1 EW
+        'detector' : 'gamma', # use: 'gamma', 'lognorm', 'k', 'wishart', 'nis', 'idpolrad' 'method' : 'AND', # use: 'AND', 'OR'.
+Not used by 'wishart', 'nis', and 'idpolrad' 'pfa' :  1e-15, # recommended range: 1e-21 - 1e-3 'enl' : 10.7, # use sensor ENL, 10.7 for Sentinel-1 EW
-        'minsize' : 2, # objects smaller than this size are removed 'sensitivity' : 40 # sensitivity for the k-algorithm.
+        'minsize' : 2, # objects smaller than this size are removed 'sensitivity' : 40 # Only used by the k-algorithm.
 Higher number means slower and more precise }

 # run detection